 As if that didn't endear him to BVB fans enough already, Hakimi became a hit in the virtual world too when the coronavirus pandemic struck.
 He showed off his gaming talents in the Bundesliga Home Challenge – a FIFA tournament set-up during lockdown – making three appearances in the competition, even if his biggest love in the gaming world is Fortnite.

 Hakimi has a Twitch channel where he streams himself playing the game on a regular basis, and even set-up a Fortnite charity tournament to raise money for families in his hometown of Getafe during the coronavirus.
 The likes of former Dortmund teammate Paco Alcacer, Bayern Munich's Lucas Hernandez and Real's Thibaut Courtois were also involved.

 Watch: Highlights of Hakimi's big win in the Bundesliga Home Challenge!

-Hakimi is a devout Muslim and observes Ramadan – the Muslim practice of fasting for a month through April and May – every year.
-"I think I made the decision to play for Morocco because it's where my parents come from, how they raised me in a Moroccan, Muslim home, so I thought I'd be more comfortable playing for the Morocco national team," Hakimi said.
+In the real world, however, family comes first for Hakimi.
+"I think I made the decision to play for Morocco because it's where my parents come from, how they raised me in a Moroccan, Muslim home, so I thought I'd be more comfortable playing for the Morocco national team," he said.